 The blogosphere is buzzing after Seth Godin’s announcement of his newest initiative, Brands in Public, which intends on becoming a ‘social signals aggregator’ for BIG brands.

-Some are angry , other’s want to see how it plays out and I actually think this is a good move by Seth.
+Some are angry Where the Heart Is rip , other’s want to see how it plays out and I actually think this is a good move by Seth.

 If it wasn’t him somebody else would’ve figured out a more open approach to aggregating ‘social signals’ for brands and make it completely available for the world to see, this isn’t bad because it promotes openness.